-Nowadays, I receive mentoring as part of my requirement to remain an Accredited, Certified Master Trainer with AAMET'/EFT International (EFTi).
-But when I was working towards becoming an EFT practitioner in 2005, it was a very different time: There was no facebook, and it took a while before I met anyone else who knew about EFT, much less practiced it with any degree of authority.
+These days, I receive mentoring as part of my requirement to remain an Accredited, Certified Master Trainer with EFT International (EFTi).
+However, when I was working towards becoming an EFT practitioner in 2005, it was a very different time: There was no facebook, and it took a while before I met anyone else who knew about EFT, much less practiced it with any degree of authority.
 Thankfully, over the next couple of years, I had the presence of mind to ask seek assistance – first from a colleague and friend who was in a related healing art.

 Heather (a Jin Shin Jyutsu practitioner) and I spent many hours talking about our work together, and even though my friend was not an EFT professional, being able to discuss, share and process the many challenges in my practice was priceless.
 During this time, she also turned me on to a very special book that was an indispensable resource for me: "The Educated Heart" by Nina McIntosh, a book about good boundaries for body workers.